Costo/orleans-otel-issue/README.md

 # Reproduction of Open Telemetry issue with Orleans

+This is a reproduction of this Orleans issue: https://github.com/dotnet/orleans/issues/9270
 This project is based on the Simple Streaming sample.
 It has been updated to Orleans 9 and .NET 9.

 ## Getting started